winsmith/libi-page/presskit.md

 - **Sync with Health App**
 - **Customize Data Entry and Display**
 - **Show Libi in German or English**
-- **Use the app for free with ads, or pay a small fee to remove them**
+- **Use the app for free, or pay a small fee to get advanced Pro features**

 Read more about [Libi's features and their benefits](/benefits) in detail!